Polataivao Fosi: Business and political career

 In the early 1960s, Schmidt opened a number of successful trading stations.
 He also owned and ran the Apollo 11 nightclub in Saleufi.

 In 1964, Schmidt entered politics and was elected to parliament, winning his election by a count of 41 votes to 36, in the electoral district of Gagaifomauga Number 3.
 He became known to his fellow Samoans as "King Pola".
 Schmidt was re-elected without opposition in three subsequent elections.
 Schmidt served in parliament from 1964-1999, but resigned due to bad health.

 He was a Minister of Health, a Minister of Labour, and a Minister of Lands and Environment.
 Schmidt was a founding member of his country's Human Rights Protection Party.

 Personal life

 His mother was from Safune and his father from Safotu village on the island of Savai'i.
 Schmidt is the father of Samoan politician Laauli Leuatea Polataivao.

 From 1999-2005, Schmidt underwent dialysis treatment in both New Zealand and Australia.
 He died on 19 December 2005, of heart failure.
-He was survived by his wife Ipu, and his son La'auli Leuatea Polataivao.
+He was survived by his wife Ipuniuesea, and his 6 children.